rahulatrkm/Google-India-Challenge-Scholarship-Front-End-Web-Development/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository was the starter code for _all_ Udacity students.
+And further modified to implement the various functionality in the project.
+Any further improvement is acceptable.